dotnet/docs-maui/docs/ios/platform-specifics/index.md

 The following platform-specific functionality is provided for .NET MAUI pages on iOS:

-- Controlling whether the detail page of a `FlyoutPage` has shadow applied to it, when revealing the flyout page.
+- Controlling whether the detail page of a <xref:Microsoft.Maui.Controls.FlyoutPage> has shadow applied to it, when revealing the flyout page.
 For more information, see [FlyoutPage shadow](flyoutpage-shadow.md).
 - Controlling whether the navigation bar is translucent.
 For more information, see [Navigation bar translucency on iOS](navigation-bar-translucent.md).
 - Controlling whether the page title is displayed as a large title in the page navigation bar.
 For more information, see [Large page titles on iOS](page-large-title.md).
 - Setting the presentation style of modal pages.
 For more information, see [Modal page presentation style](page-presentation-style.md).